-STUDY ABROAD
+STUDYING ABROAD

-Study Abroad provides opportunities for you to use and further develop your knowledge and personal skills through study, field work, research, and service at universities and programs throughout the world.
-Both the Krieger School of Arts and Sciences and the Whiting School of Engineering have established exchanges and programs in Madrid, Paris, Havana, Shanghai, Buenos Aires, Bologna, Tokyo, Haifa, Berlin, Copenhagen and a host of other locations.
-In addition to University-sponsored programs, The Office of Study Abroad also has a portfolio of approved programs with opportunities for every major ranging from analyzing ice cores in the Antarctic to producing student films in Prague.
+Studying abroad provides opportunities for you to use and further develop your knowledge and personal skills through study, field work, research, and service at universities and programs throughout the world.
+Both the Krieger School of Arts & Sciences and the Whiting School of Engineering have established exchanges and programs in Madrid, Paris, Havana, Shanghai, Buenos Aires, Bologna, Tokyo, Haifa, Berlin, Copenhagen and a host of other locations.
+In addition to University-sponsored programs, Our Global Education Office (GEO) also has a portfolio of approved programs with opportunities for every major ranging from analyzing ice cores in the Antarctic to producing student films in Prague.
 Approved programs are especially good for students pursuing majors in pre-professional or STEM fields.